Self Study

 • Identify examples of entities that are under common control

-• Identify how a decline in fair value of a held-to-maturity debt security should be handled under GAAP
+• Identify how a decline in a held-to-maturity debt security is accounted for

 • Recognize the new impairment model for available-for-sale debt securities under ASC 326-30